appcanary/crustacean/README.md

   (:validators [email #"@"]))
 ```

-we have the var `models.user/user` which is a map representing the user model.
+We have the var `models.user/user` which is a map representing the user model.

-You can generate a migrations for the model with:
+You can generate a migrations for the model via:

 ```clojure
 (crustacean.migrations/new-migration user)